Paul-Omondi-School-Work/phase-1-Currency-Converter/README.md

 clone the repo into your machine
 Open the folder and open the index.html file with chrome.
 Run the API from (https://currency-exchange.p.rapidapi.com/exchange?from=SGD&to=MYR&q=1.0)

 ## How to use

-1. When you open the index.html file in your browser you will see two options each with drop down options to place the amount you want to change in currency.
+1. When you open the index.html file in your browser you will see two options each with drop down options to place the amount you want to change in currency, you will also see a change currency button.
-2. Place the amount on the prompt first before choosing the currency you want to change it from.
+2. Choose the currency you would want to change from in the drop down option button, the choose the currency you would want to change to on the second dropdown menu.
-3. Choose the currency and it will appear on the prompt below the upper one that you used to place the amount.
+3. Enter the amount on the first prompt and click the change currency button to change your currency.

 ## Help